 Although Lunesta may be less addictive than benzodiazepines, long-term use can still bring the considerable potential for dependence, abuse, and addiction.

 Lunesta Facts And Statistics

 Lunesta was first approved by the US Food and Drug Administration (FDA) in 2004 to treat insomnia.
-It was the first insomnia treatment medication to be approved without the “short-term” indication associated with all previous sedative-hypnotics, meaning it could be used without the same concerns related to long-term use that were previously placed on other sedative hypnotic medications.
+It was the first insomnia treatment medication to be approved without the “short-term” indication associated with all previous sedative-hypnotics, meaning it could be used without the same concerns related to long-term use that was previously placed on other sedative-hypnotic medications.

 - To help with sleep